 General

-The CA system Proxy Provisioning Server (CPPS) is the API server that is used for all CA system provisioning currently in use in the network.
+The CA system Proxy Provisioning Server (CPPS) is the Wyre API server that is used for all CA system provisioning currently in use in the Wyre network.

-The current document describes the CPPS (CAS Proxy Provisioning Server) as part of the Reference Offers.
+The current document describes the CPPS (CAS Proxy Provisioning Server) as part of the Wyre Reference Offers.
 CPPS can be described as a “proxy activation” providing a preliminary and fully automated verification of the eligibility of a client activation, without client details being stored.
 The CPPS is an important element to avoid fraud and ensure the network security.
-The CPPS is applied in a non-discriminatory manner towards clients as well as (clients of) the Beneficiary.
+The CPPS is applied in a non-discriminatory manner towards Wyre clients as well as (clients of) the Beneficiary.

 It is possible, following a specific request of the Beneficiary, to foresee or implement other possibilities as an alternative for the CPPS.
 In order for such alternative to be accepted, the characteristics offered by the CPPS solution should also be provided by the alternative.
-In order for the alternative to be applicable a specific agreement should be concluded by and the Beneficiary detailing the functionalities of the alternative and guaranteeing the equivalence to the CPPS.
+In order for the alternative to be applicable a specific agreement should be concluded by Wyre and the Beneficiary detailing the functionalities of the alternative and guaranteeing the equivalence to the CPPS.

 In case an alternative is proposed and agreed between both Parties, all references to CPPS as included in the Reference Offers should be read and interpreted in accordance with the specific agreement between both Parties.